SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 it can happen.
 Maybe the paxlovid data is good enough to warrant this; molnupiravir looks like a hot mess right now.
 A sense of urgency, I guess.

 Still&hellip; maybe tomorrow will be A Good Day.
+In the meantime, as _Reuters_ says:

 > The FDA declined to comment.